luckman212/pixel-perfect-image/README.md

 ## Features

-- 🔍 View actual image dimensions with a right-click
+- 🔍 View actual image dimensions and filename with a right-click
 - 📐 Resize images to common percentages (100%, 50%, 25%)
 - 🎯 Maintains pixel-perfect accuracy by calculating from original dimensions
+- 📋 Copy image directly to clipboard
+- 🔗 Copy local file path
+- 📂 Show in Finder/Explorer
+- 🖼️ Open in default system image viewer
+- 🎨 Open in external editor (configurable)
 - 💨 Fast performance with dimension caching
 - 🖼️ Works with all image formats supported by Obsidian
+- 🔄 Support for both wikilinks and standard Markdown image syntax

 ## Screenshot